Morrizzzzz/python-ecology-lesson/README.md

 ## Introduction to Python Lesson

-This repository contains provides an introduction to python for students that participate in the [Geographic Information Sciences Master](https://vu.nl/en/education/master/geographical-information-sciences) program at the Vrije Universiteit Amsterdam.
+This repository provides an introduction to python for students that participate in the [Geographic Information Sciences Master](https://vu.nl/en/education/master/geographical-information-sciences) program at the Vrije Universiteit Amsterdam.
 The lesson started as a fork from the [python-ecology-lesson](https://github.com/datacarpentry/python-ecology-lesson), but has been completely modified to provide a self study lesson for students that will take part of workshop 1 where students are introduced to work with python for [geospatial vector and raster data](https://esciencecenter-digital-skills.github.io/geospatial-python/).